broken-byte/HR_test_environment_with_solutions/readMe.md

 Some problems from the HackerRank Interview Prep Kit are omitted from here since they were either:
-1. Too easy to warrant a full test suite + file structure and were solved within hacker rank's awesome integrated web IDE (which is awesome), or,
+1. Too easy to warrant a full test suite + file structure and were solved within hacker rank's integrated web IDE, or,
 2. Not well worded or too tedious to replicate in this environment.

 However, I'll do my best to not omit stuff :)